 Step 1 – Create a process map for the new process

 The Bullant Filters are sophisticated process maps consisting of 3 parts; Demand Filter, Capacity Filter and a Reliability Filter.
-For a project start-up you only need the Demand and Capacity Filters because there is no historical information to populate the Reliability Filter (reliability during start-up is addresses in step 3).
+For a project start-up, you only need the Demand and Capacity Filters because there is no historical information to populate the Reliability Filter (reliability during start-up is addressed in step 3).

 Step 2 – Identify where the pressure points will be during start-up

 There will be plenty of targets during start-up and so its important to have a means of focusing effort.
 The Demand Filter and the Capacity Filter provide that focus by clearly identifying the most important running configurations and, for those running configurations, how the new system is designed to be able to deliver the correct performance.

 Step 3 – Resolve to fix Special-Cause Variation before Common-Cause Variation during start-up